 See how impactful specifics can be?

 And you don’t have to have luxury finishes to impress people with specific details.
-Your goal is to conjure a detailed, vivid picture of your home in the mind of potential buyers.
-The more colorful and precise your listing description is, the better your chances of attracting interest.
+Your goal is to conjure a detailed, vivid picture of your home in the mind of potential buyers (and their real estate agents).
+The more colorful and precise your listing description is, the better your chances of attracting interest from buyers and real estate agents alike.

 This four bedroom, five-and-a-half bath mid-century modern offers inspiring spaces and an exceptional amount of outdoor space.
 The great room features cathedral ceilings, multiple exposures, and a custom chandelier, while the updated kitchen boasts quartz countertops and Wolfe stainless steel appliances, and opens via double doors onto a massive wooden deck that overlooks the backyard koi pond.

-As long as you don’t overuse the bold print, it can be a very effective way to grab a potential buyer’s attention.
+As long as you don’t overuse the bold print, it can be a very effective way to grab a potential buyer’s attention with your property descriptions.

-For example, don’t settle for something like, “big master bedroom with walk-in closet.”
-Try to really paint a picture with a description like, “spacious master bedroom features exposed brick walls, floor-to-ceiling windows, and a luxurious walk-in closet that boasts modular shelving and a skylight.”
+For example, don’t settle for something like, "big master bedroom with walk-in closet."
+Try to think like a real estate agent and really paint a picture with a description like, "spacious master bedroom features exposed brick walls, floor-to-ceiling windows, and a luxurious walk-in closet that boasts modular shelving and a skylight."

 Of course, when it comes to writing the best listing description for your market, it pays to partner with a local agent.
-An experienced local agent has written and read countless listing descriptions, and will know exactly which of your home’s features have the most appeal to prospective buyers in your area, and how to frame them for maximum effect.
+An experienced local agent has written and read countless real estate listing description examples, and will know exactly which of your home’s features have the most appeal to prospective buyers in your area, and how to frame them for maximum effect.

 Clever Partner Agents are top performers in their markets, and come from elite brands and brokerages.
 They can help you with every aspect of selling your home, from composing the listing description, to staging, to closing.
-If you’re interested in a full service selling experience for a low flat fee, contact us today for a no-obligation consultation!
+If you’re interested in a full service selling experience for a low flat fee, contact us today for a no-obligation consultation with a real estate agent!